 The Court leaves the suggestion of an appropriate procedural safeguard up to the government.
-While not endorsing or suggesting any particular safeguard, some possible options would be asking the electronic communications service provider to provide specific limited information such as emails or faxes containing certain key words or emails sent to/from certain recipients, appointing a special master with authority to hire an independent vendor to use computerized search techniques to review the information for relevance and privilege, or setting up a filter group or taint-team to review the information for relevance and privilege.
+While not endorsing or suggesting any particular safeguard, some possible options would be asking the electronic communications service provider to provide specific limited information such as emails containing certain key words or emails sent to/from certain recipients, appointing a special master with authority to hire an independent vendor to use computerized search techniques to review the information for relevance and privilege, or setting up a filter group or taint-team to review the information for relevance and privilege.
+Only with some such safeguard will the Fourth Amendment's protection against general warrants be insured.

-&lt;sup>57 Carey, 172 F.3d at 1275.
+&lt;sup>62 Carey, 172 F.3d at 1275.

-IT IS THEREFORE ORDERED that the Applications for Search Warrant are DENIED without prejudice.
-The government may resubmit applications for the requested search warrants, but any such applications should be limited as set forth in this Memorandum and Order.
+IT IS THEREFORE ORDERED that the five Applications for Search Warrant are warrants, but any such applications should be limited as set forth in this Memorandum and